MunisGaddis/Docker-Projects/README.md

 Open your browser at: http://localhost:5000

-You should see:

-Connected to DB!
+You should see: Connected to DB!

+Remove everything
 docker compose down
+docker rmi imageID
+docker volume rm volume name